Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 `-CD.` - Sets the games root directory as the location to search for the CD contents.
 `-CDcd_path` - Sets the `cd_path` sub-directory as the location to search for the CD contents.
 `-CDcd1;cd2;cd3` - Sets the sub-directories `cd1`, `cd2`, and `cd3` as the search locations for the CD contents.

-## Sight Radius

-- When revealing shroud via a unit, structure, or triggers, TS had a maximum allowed sight radius of 10.
-This meant units could not have a `Sight=` value above 10, and Reveal Around Waypoint trigger actions could not reveal in radius higher than 10 even if specified in `RevealTriggerRadius`.

-- Vinifera now allows and handles revealing shroud in any desired range, with no limit.

 ## Developer Features